AlfredChan919/acit2420-assignment1/README.md

 4. Double check everything is correct and then click **Create Droplet** on the bottom of the screen.

 ![Creating Droplet Instructions](./assets/cloudinit4.png)

+Congratulations! you now have a remote system running!